ITC posts Q4 net profit of Rs 3,817 cr; revenue at Rs 15,404 cr | Business

 ITC Ltd on Tuesday reported a consolidated net profit of Rs 3,816.84 crore for the fourth quarter ended March 2021.

-The cigarette-FMCG-to-hotel major had posted a net profit of Rs 3,926.46 crore during the January-March quarter of the previous fiscal, it said in a regulatory filing.
+The cigarette-FMCG-to-hotel major had posted a net profit of Rs 3,926.46 crore during the January-March quarter of the previous fiscal, ITC said in a regulatory filing.

 Its revenue from operations was at Rs 15,404.37 crore during the quarter under review.
 It was Rs 12,560.64 crore in the corresponding period of 2019-20.